Bomarea

 Bomarea is one of the two major genera in the plant family Alstroemeriaceae.
 Most occur in the Andes, but some occur well into Central America, Mexico and the West Indies.
 Some species are grown as ornamental plants.

-These plants are similar to their relatives in Alstroemeria, but many take a twining form.
-Others stand freely upright.
-A distinctive morphological trait of most, if not all, Alstroemeriaceae is resupinate leaves.
-The blades twist from the base, taking an upside-down position on the stems.
+Description

+Vegetative characteristics

+Bomarea are terrestrial, erect or scandent herbs with resuspinate leaves.

+Generative characteristics

+The bisexual flowers have a campanulate to funnel-shaped perianth with free tepals.

+Taxonomy

+It was published by Charles-François Brisseau de Mirbel in 1802.
+The lectotype Bomarea ovata (Cav.)
+Mirb. was designated in 1995.

 Bomarea is divided into four subgenera, Baccata, Bomarea, Sphaerine, and Wichuraea.
 The largest is Bomarea with about 70 species.

 There are about 110 to 122 species in the genus.

 Species

 Species accepted as of July 2014:

+Etymology

+The generic name Bomarea honours Jacques Christophe Valmont de Bomare (1731-1807).

+Ecology

+Habitat

+Bomarea grow in shaded conditions of tropical forest understory.

+Pollination and seed dispersal

+The flowers are ornithophilous and the seeds are dispersed by animals.

+As invasive plants

+In New Zealand, Bomarea has become invasive.